Requesting Reasonable Accommodations

-During the intake meeting, the DSS Accommodation Specialist determines how the disability impacts the academic work of the student.
+During the intake meeting, the SASS Accommodation Specialist determines how the disability impacts the academic work of the student.
 This is accomplished through discussion with the student and review of documentation.
 Students with insufficient documentation may be referred to physicians, psychologists or other qualified diagnosticians for complete assessment before accommodations are granted.

-After the disability and its functional limitations are verified, DSS provides information about the various reasonable accommodations which address the student's functional limitations.
+After the disability and its functional limitations are verified, SASS provides information about the various reasonable accommodations which address the student's functional limitations.

 The student then chooses the reasonable accommodations that best apply to them.
 Frequently, students arrange follow-up meetings with the Accommodation Specialist to assist with ongoing problem solving.

-A student can identify with DSS at any time during a quarter, if this happens, the student still needs to meet with each professor to arrange accommodations.
+A student can identify with SASS at any time during a quarter, if this happens, the student still needs to meet with each professor to arrange accommodations.

 - Documentation is kept in student's confidential file in the Student Accommodations and Support Services Office and diagnosis is subject to verification by the University.